pypeit/PypeIt/doc/installing.rst

 * `pyqt <https://riverbankcomputing.com/software/pyqt/intro>`_
 * `PySide <https://wiki.qt.io/Qt_for_Python>`_

-At least one of those bindings must be installed for the interative GUIs to work.
+At least one of those bindings must be installed for the interactive GUIs to work.
 By default ``pypeit`` will install ``pyqt6``.
 Other backends can be used by installing them manually via ``pip`` or ``conda`` and then setting the ``QT_API`` environment variable.
 See the `QtPy documentation <https://github.com/spyder-ide/qtpy>`_